open/close all folders

 - Know When to Fold 'Em: They give up the whole "autocratic state" thing once they start getting bombarded with Connor's Soulless Shells.

-- Theme Naming: All the named ones are given names that contain components of "Silver", the two pictured being Sylvester and Sylvia.
+- Theme Naming: Some of the named ones are given names that contain components of "Silver", the two pictured being Sylvester and Sylvia.
+Except Bobby.